 One of my HR mentors recently shared an anecdote from early in her career as an HR Business Partner.
-Her office was such a hotspot for activity that the leaders and colleagues she supported would joke that she should put a ticket dispenser outside her door.
+Her office was such a hotspot of activity that the leaders and colleagues she supported would joke that she should put a ticket dispenser outside her door.

 Others commented that she should install a sofa in her office so employees could ‘make themselves comfortable’ for the therapy session that inevitably ensued.